California, China to team up on climate research institute

 The California-China Climate Institute will be housed at the University of California, Berkeley and work in partnership with Tsinghua University in Beijing.

-China is the world’s largest emitter of carbon but it has been investing aggressively in renewable energy products such as battery storage technology and reducing its reliance on coal.
-At the same time, it’s investing in dirtier energy methods such as coal in other countries as it looks to expand its global influence.
+While China is prioritizing fighting global warming at home, it’s also investing in dirtier energy methods such as coal in other countries as it looks to expand its global influence through its “Belt and Road” infrastructure initiative.

 Still, Brown said California shouldn’t shy away from opportunities to work with China, saying a research partnership will be beneficial to both.
 China, for example, could teach California more about its research on battery storage, Brown said.